Market & comparison education

 What to do next

-For "Why creator recommendations should be judged with fair criteria", choose one low-pressure action: review completion and comfort before judging appearance.
-Use the related Orena guide for "Why creator recommendations should be judged with fair criteria" when you want app support for that action.
-The useful signal for "Why creator recommendations should be judged with fair criteria" is whether the reader can move from reading to one concrete app workflow with less uncertainty.
+For "Fair criteria: creator recommendations", choose one low-pressure action: review completion and comfort before judging appearance.
+Use the related Orena guide for "Fair criteria: creator recommendations" when you want app support for that action.
+The useful signal for "Fair criteria: creator recommendations" is whether the reader can move from reading to one concrete app workflow with less uncertainty.

 Evidence boundary